A Very Supernatural Christmas

 - Blatant Lies: "I was just testing you."

-- Broken Masquerade: Sam finds John's diary and learns that monsters are real.
+- Broken Masquerade: Young Sam reads John's diary and learns that monsters are real.

 - Christmas Song: "Have Yourself A Merry Little Christmas" is used as the BGM.